insin/nwb/README.md

     Serve an app, or a component's demo app, with hot reloading.

     Options:
-      --auto-install  auto install missing npm dependencies
+      --install      automatically install missing npm dependencies
-      --fallback      serve the index page from any path --host          hostname to bind the dev server to [default: localhost] --info          show webpack module info
-      --port          port to run the dev server on [default: 3000] --reload        auto reload the page if hot reloading fails
+      --host         hostname to bind the dev server to --no-fallback  disable serving of the index page from any path --port         port to run the dev server on [default: 3000] --reload       auto reload the page if hot reloading fails

   nwb test
-    Run unit tests.
+    Run tests.

     Options:
       --coverage  create a code coverage report